DeGarmo and Key: Awards

 During early 2007 Key and DeGarmo received the ASCAP Vision Award at the 29th Annual ASCAP Christian Music Awards.
 The duo were 2010 inductees into the Gospel Music Association's Hall of Fame in January 2011.

 Reunions

-Key and DeGarmo reunited to do a concert on October 21, 2007 at TLC Church in Cordova, Tennessee.
+Key and DeGarmo reunited to do a concert on October 21, 2007, at TLC Church in Cordova, Tennessee.
 They also performed at the 2008 Cornerstone Festival in Bushnell, Illinois.

 Personal notes

 DeGarmo is a descendant of Davy Crockett.
 In 1987 DeGarmo, along with Key, Dan R. Brock and Ron W. Griffin, co-founded ForeFront Records for which DeGarmo worked until leaving the label in 1999.
 Season 3 American Idol finalist Diana DeGarmo is his niece.

-Key is a descendant of Francis Scott Key.
+Key was a descendant of Francis Scott Key.
 He was an executive with Ardent Records and authored two books: Don't Stop the Music Zondervan (1989) and By Divine Design B & H Pub Group (1995).
-Key died on June 6, 2010 from complications associated with a blood clot.
+Key died on June 6, 2010, from complications associated with a blood clot.
 Although he had had previous health problems, his death was unexpected.